milad-alemansour/milad-alemansour/README.md

 - Collaboration on Travian Game Core from the Travian Games GmbH series of games
 - Rewrite and developer “PCPin” opensource messenger

+## 🌱Education
+### Master’s degree – Artificial Intelligence and Robotics (2012 – 2016)
+#### Islamic Azad University, Science and Research Branch
+- NeuroMarketing in industries with Dr. Bani Rostam
+- Enhancments in destroyed and old images with Dr. Abbas Koochari
+- Iris Recognition with Dr. Abbas Koochari
+- Implementation of Genetic, Particle Swarm Optimization, Differential evolutionary algorithms for Evolution Computing on Prediction Stocks Datasets with Dr. Arash Sharifi
+- Diffrent Analysis with Pattern Recognition on UCI Datasets with Dr. Mirza Rezaei
+- A Review on Chaos Theory in Cognitive Science with Dr. Tooraj Bani Rostam

+### Bachelor’s degree – Software Engineer
+#### Islamic Azad University, Karaj Branch
+- Veterinary Hospital Automaition with Dr. Shabnam Asbaghi
+- A social recommender mechanism for location-based group commerce with Dr. Rana Forsati
+- Elevator company sales Automation system with Dr. Shabnam Asbaghi